 Tubing

 Back to Top of ListTubing is like sledding, only it’s typically faster, more orderly and done with a tube rather than a sled (duh).
-Even better, you don’t have to walk back up the hill – at least, not at Cannonsburg Ski Area, which boasts the largest snow tubing facility in all of Michigan.
-Its eight tubing lanes are serviced by a state-of-the-art “Magic Carpet” that transports you back up to the top of the hill, ensuring that you get maximum laps.
+Even better, you don’t have to walk back up the hill – at least, not at Cannonsburg Ski Area.
+Its eight tubing lanes are serviced by a state-of-the-art “magic carpet” that transports you back up to the top of the hill, ensuring that you get maximum laps.

 Snowboarding